Vikings: Valhalla: Music

 The musical score for the first season was composed by Trevor Morris.
 Amalie Bruun of Myrkur provided the kulning vocals for the opening credits.
 The series also made heavy use of music from the album The Word as Power by Lustmord, which was also featured in Season 6 of Vikings.

 Reception

 Critical response

 The review aggregator website Rotten Tomatoes reports a 90% approval rating for the first season based on 29 reviews and an average rating of 7.0/10.
 The website's critical consensus reads, "Reveling in the glory of straightforward adventure storytelling, Valhalla is a bloody-good dramatization of Leif Eriksson's conquests."
 Metacritic gave it a weighted average score of 70 out of 100 based on reviews from 13 critics, indicating "generally favorable reviews".
 The second season has a 100% approval rating on Rotten Tomatoes based on seven reviews and an average rating of 7.7/10.

 Accolades

 The series was nominated for Outstanding Supporting Visual Effects in a Photoreal Episode at the 21st Visual Effects Society Awards.

+Historical inaccuracies

+Caroline Henderson portrayed Jarl Estrid Haakon, a fictional character inspired by the historical ruler Haakon Ericsson.

+The series depicts the Viking forces uniting under Cnut (Canute in the series) as ruler of the North Sea Empire.
+While they are at sea, Aethelred II dies of natural causes, with the crown of England then passing to his son Edmund II.
+Canute later becomes the joint ruler of England alongside Edmund, while Canute's father Swein Forkbeard (Sweyn in the series) only appears in an advisory role.
+This contrasts with the known history of the time period, where the Vikings were united under Swein and raided England for over a decade.
+Aethelred was then forced into exile, and Swein took the English throne.
+The series also depicts a trebuchet being used to defend the city of Kattegat from invasion, although no reference to them being used in Europe is known before 1187.

+While other characters in the series are based on historical figures, Jarl Estrid Haakon is an entirely fictional character.
+Her backstory, featuring a Viking grandfather and a royal African grandmother who met in Alexandria, Egypt before returning to rule in Kattegat, was created specifically for the series.